-The holiday season in the United States officially winds down with one last hurrah on New Year’s Eve.
-Traditionally, the change from the old year to the new year is celebrated at midnight with a champagne toast; however, many people gather for parties and social events for hours before ringing in the time change.
+The holiday season officially winds down with one last hurrah on New Year’s Eve.
+Traditionally, the change from the old year to the new year is celebrated at midnight with a champagne toast; however, many people gather for parties and social events for hours before and after ringing in the new year.

 In the US, social events often involve social alcohol consumption; the central nervous system depressant lowers inhibitions and allows people to relax.
-However, when a person consumes too much alcohol – typically when their liver does not metabolize alcohol as quickly as the person drinks, and the excess alcohol stays in the blood stream until it can be processed – they can suffer serious side effects.
+However, when a person consumes too much alcohol–typically when their liver does not metabolize alcohol as quickly as the person drinks, and the excess alcohol stays in the bloodstream until it can be processed–it may cause serious health effects.
 Alcohol poisoning is a serious problem, but other dangers include poor decision-making, which can lead to drunk driving; blacking out; and other health problems.

 Alcohol Poisoning and ER Visits

 Binge drinking is a serious problem for many people over the course of the year, but it gets worse during the holiday season, especially on New Year’s Eve.
 Statistics from the Centers for Disease Control and Prevention (CDC) show that one in six American adults binge drinks four times per month, averaging eight drinks in a binge drinking period.

 Binge drinking is a common problem among people ages 18-34, and also among people age 65 and older; in fact, older adults binge drink an average of 5-6 times per month.
 Men typically binge drink more than women, but recent numbers show that women are beginning to binge drink more often.